ipeakermit/mobility_base_simulator/Tutorial.md

 This tutorial will walk you through setting up a gazebo simulation of the Dataspeed Inc. Mobility Base and Rethink Robotics Baxter.

 # Workspace setup
-Note: The following coommands must be run from the root of a catkin workspace, or an empty folder you wish to become a cakin workspace.
+Note: The following commands must be run from the root of a catkin workspace, or an empty folder you wish to become a cakin workspace.

 Initialize workspace
 ```bash